2023 Guide: Everything You Should Know to Invest in Crypto Safely

 - Bounty program and penetration tests: Kraken runs a bug bounty program and employs security experts to search for ways to penetrate the platform’s security in the hopes that vulnerabilities can be found and patched before the bad guys find them.

 Security and reimbursement

-Another problem that may arise is an exchange with security loopholes.
+When choosing an exchange to use, you should also consider how secure it is.
 In 2021, cryptocurrency exchange Bitmart was hacked and lost over $200 million worth of crypto.1

 As we were preparing this article for publication, Crypto.com was also hacked for a loss of $35 million.

 Both Bitmart and Crypto.com have promised to reimburse users who lost their funds.

 In the past, other major exchanges have been hacked, including Binance, Bitfinex, KuCoin, and more.
 But these exchanges have all reimbursed users who lost funds.